darrencauthon/kcruby/README.md

 bundle install
 ````

 Almost there!
-This project requires a database, and it uses Twitter for authorization.
-Ignore Twitter for now, and just set up the database/project with:
+This project requires a database, and set up the database/project with:

 ````
-cp config/omniauth.yml.example config/omniauth.yml
 cp config/database.yml.example config/database.yml
 bundle exec rake db:setup
 ````